How to leave New York residency [Guide + FAQ]

 Strategic disentanglement: the pre-departure checklist

 Transitioning from New York to nomadic life is a surgical operation.
-It's a blend of timing, choosing your new home base, and meticulous planning.
+It entails a blend of timing, choosing your new home base, and meticulous planning.

 ✔️ Timing your departure

 Exit New York at year’s end to curtail your tax presence.
 This move should coincide with the tax calendar to reduce obligations in your departure year.
-If you stay in New York until April, you must pay the state income tax until April.
-That said, it’s a red flag to change your domicile on January 1 – not many people are moving on New Year.
+If you stay in New York until April, you must pay New York state income tax until April.
+That said, changing your domicile on January 1 is a red flag – not many people are moving on New Year’s Day.

 ✔️ Selecting a new domicile

 If your nomadic path leads abroad, you may prefer states close to your new country for convenience.
-It’s always nice to blend fiscal practicality with lifestyle convenience.
-For example, if you are spending most of your time in Europe, there is a big difference between Florida and Washington (around 6 hours), even though neither has a state income tax.
+After all, it’s always nice to blend fiscal practicality with lifestyle convenience.
+For example, if you spend most of your time in Europe, there is a big difference between Florida and Washington (around 6 hours), even though neither has a state income tax.

 ✔️ Assessing ties to New York